Featuring acclaimed Argentine vocalist Malena Dayen

 More information about the Oblivion Project can be found on the group’s website here.

 This evening’s performance features Malena Dayen, an Argentine opera singer and stage director based in New York City.
-Praised by the New York Times as “outstanding” for her performance at the Stern Auditorium at Carnegie Hall of the world premiere of The Blizzard Voices (Paul Moravec), Dayen made her debut as Cherubino at the Teatro Municipal in Rio de Janeiro and has performed the roles of Mercédès (Carmen), Musico (Manon Lescaut), Zweite Magd (Elektra), and Myrtale (Thaïs) at the Teatro Municipal de São Paulo.
+Praised by The New York Times as “outstanding” for her performance at the Stern Auditorium at Carnegie Hall of the world premiere of The Blizzard Voices (Paul Moravec), Dayen made her debut as Cherubino at the Teatro Municipal in Rio de Janeiro and has performed the roles of Mercédès (Carmen), Musico (Manon Lescaut), Zweite Magd (Elektra), and Myrtale (Thaïs) at the Teatro Municipal de São Paulo.
 Dayen has been directing opera productions since 2019.

 Born and raised in Buenos Aires, Dayen is a Spanish-music and tango specialist, performing this repertoire with the Vancouver Symphony Orchestra and the Rochester Philharmonic Orchestra and in venues such as Weill Recital Hall at Carnegie Hall and the Queen Sofia Spanish Institute.
 She sang the title role in Piazzolla’s María de Buenos Aires with Opera Naples in Florida and with Opera Hispánica in New York City.
 She has been the lead singer with New Aires Tango since 2010.